digitalcredentials/docs/integration/jff.md

 [sign-and-verify](https://github.com/digitalcredentials/sign-and-verify) is a NodeJS server for issuing verifiable credentials, implementing a subset of the [VC-API specificaiton](https://w3c-ccg.github.io/vc-api).

-To enable easier integration with JFF partner wallets, the DCC sign-and-verify issuer will be registered with the [chapi.io playground](playground.chapi.io):
+To enable easier integration with JFF partner wallets, the DCC sign-and-verify issuer will be registered with the [chapi.io playground](playground.chapi.io)

 To import a DCC signed JFF Open Badge into your wallet, open the [playground](playground.chapi.io), and:

 1. From the options screen:

-- choose DCC as the issuer
+- choose DCC as the issuer (coming soon)
 - enable DIDAuth

 ![](choose_DCC_in_chapi.jpg)